Marc Benioff Sells 10,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 10,000 shares of the company’s stock in a transaction dated Monday, January 27th.
-The stock was sold at an average price of $180.58, for a total value of $1,805,800.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 10,000 shares of salesforce.com stock in a transaction dated Wednesday, January 29th.
+The stock was sold at an average price of $182.85, for a total transaction of $1,828,500.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.